BDI-pathogens/phyloscanner/README.md

 To analyse these phylogenies, or your own provided as input, phyloscanner needs some R packages which are installed by running [this](tools/PackageInstall.R) script.

 The phyloscanner manual is [here](InfoAndInputs/PhyloscannerManual.pdf).
+Problem with the code?
+Create a [New Issue](https://github.com/BDI-pathogens/phyloscanner/issues).
+Query?
+Ask it publicly at the [google group](https://groups.google.com/forum/#!forum/phyloscanner-users).

 ### An Example